Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 • Within your marketing, talk about and show the lifestyle that clients will enjoy once their space is complete.

-Instead, focus attention on the experience and result your clients will realize in working with you.
+Instead, focus attention on the experience and result your clients will receive in working with you.

-Your clients are hiring you, YES, because of the quality and your reputation, but they are also hiring you because of what the design you deliver will say about them.
-How it will make them feel.
-How it will allow them to be the person with a beautiful home — the one you will create for them.
+Your clients are hiring you, YES, because of the quality and your reputation, but they are also hiring you because of what the design you deliver will say about them, how it will make them feel, how it will allow them to be the person with a beautiful home—the one you’ll create for them.

-Does your client dream of knowing how high to hang lights?
-Or do they dream of coming home to a completed and beautiful space, with an area for unwinding after a hard day of work, with the kids nearby at the game table playing nicely?
+Does your ideal client dream of knowing how high to hang lights?
+Or do they dream of coming home to a completed and beautiful space that represents them fully and supports them in their everyday life?
 A functional, cohesive home where they love every single thing that surrounds them.

-Seriously, you should be talking about your services and your clients until you are sick and tired of hearing yourself talk about them.
+Here’s the thing: you should be talking about your services and clients until you are sick and tired of hearing yourself talk about them.

 And if you are not sick of hearing yourself talk about your services and how you can help your clients, YOU ARE NOT MARKETING YOUR COMPANY ENOUGH.

-But then I talk to clients who say they look forward to The Weekly Install every Friday, designers who email to tell me they get so much out of the blog, or non-designers who message to say how even though they're not a designer, my content has helped them so much.
+But then I talk to clients who say they look forward to The Weekly Install® every Friday, interior designers who email to tell me they get so much out of the blog, or other business owners who message to say how even though they're not an interior designer, they’ve received so much value from my content.

 If I sat down with you for a 1:1 meeting, could you honestly tell me you're marketing your services enough?

-If I looked at your newsletters, blog, social media, etc., would I see consistent calls to action and clear content that speaks to your ideal clients and aligns with the project types you want?
+If I looked at your newsletters, blog, social media, etc., would I see consistent calls to action and aligned content that speaks to ideal clients with the project types you want?

-• Would the content be something your ideal client would read and say YES I NEED TO HIRE YOU or OMG YOU ARE IN MY BRAIN I NEED YOU, thus inspiring them to reach out?
+• ☐ Would the content be something your ideal client would read and say, “YES, I NEED TO HIRE YOU,” or “OH MY GOSH, YOU ARE IN MY BRAIN.
+I NEED YOU!” thus inspiring them to reach out?

-• What types of project images are you including?
-Ones you want to do more of?
-Ones that will resonate with your ideal clients?
-They sure should be!
+• ☐ Are the project images you’re showing (on your website and marketing) ones you want to book more of?
+Are they project types that will resonate with your ideal clients?

 02. DEFINE YOUR SERVICES AND THEN ONLY SELL THOSE SERVICES.